cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 areas = ["Theory"]
 # Tags can be set to a collection of a few keywords specific to your blogpost.
 # Consider these similar to keywords specified for a research paper.
-tags = ["restless bandits", "long-run average reward", "asymptotic optimality"]
+tags = ["restless bandits", "long-run average reward"]

 [extra]
 author = {name = "Yige Hong", url = "https://www.cs.cmu.edu/~yigeh/" }